Table of Contents

 Cons of Taking Online Classes

-In addition to online learning’s merits, there are some potential cons to think through when evaluating taking online classes while working full time:
+In addition to online learning’s merits, there are some potential cons to think through when evaluating taking online classes while working full time.

 Not Every Degree or Major is Available

 For online bachelor’s degree programs, majors focused on business and health professions are among the most commonly available.
 Students interested in earning a master’s degree online in business or healthcare are in luck as well.
-There are also opportunities to study graduate programs in education, engineering, criminal justice, and various social sciences entirely online.
+There are also opportunities to enroll in graduate programs in education, engineering, criminal justice, and various social sciences entirely online.

 Other majors and degrees, especially those that require in-person lab time or hands-on apprenticeship, such as culinary arts or chemistry, might not translate as well to an online format.